50MM-kamikaze/Swift-Learning/README.md

 ```swift
 var Angela = 203874
 ```
-- Angela is the label for 203874 is the data
+- Angela is the label for 203874 data
 ```swift
 var a = 5
 var b = 6